Become an RQI member

 Any organisation or group including incorporated and unincorporated Associations which makes a resolution through its Management Committee to support the objects of the Association and be bound by the rules and code of conduct of the Association will be eligible to be admitted as a Group Member (RQI rules, 5.5).

 RQI annual membership fees

-As a concession member, you’ll receive access to all our services, publications and discounts.
+- Concessional members have full voting rights and receive access to all RQI services, publications and discounts.